-Special Announcement: Beginning with Volume 33, Intégral: The Journal of Applied Musical Thought will become an online, open-access journal.
+Special Announcement: Beginning with Volume 33, Intégral: The Journal of Applied Musical Thought has become an online, open-access journal.
 1

-To celebrate this move, our first online volume will feature a short essay symposium on open-access scholarship.
+To celebrate this move, our first online volume (33) featured a short essay symposium on open-access scholarship.

 Intégral invites articles on a broad range of musical topics, including theory, analysis, and criticism.
 We pursue an implicit mandate to explore and exploit the increasing pluralism of the music-theoretic field.